 In line with the World Health Organization’s (WHO) One Health approach, MTaPS aims to improve coordination among the human, animal, and agricultural sectors as well as their shared environment.
 Activities include strengthening the capacity of the National Antimicrobial Stewardship Interagency Committee (NASIC), which is the leadership, governance, and oversight body for One Health implementation in Kenya, and developing a communique to sensitize high-level officials and other stakeholders on the threat of AMR.
 Activities also include helping NASIC’s technical working groups to develop terms of reference and action plans.

-MTaPS uses a systems approach to develop sustainable institutional and human resource capacity at the facility, sub-county, and national levels to improve IPC practices.
+MTaPS uses a systems approach to develop sustainable institutional and human resource capacity at the facility, sub-county, and national levels to improve infection prevention and control (IPC) practices.
 Activities include strengthening collaboration between IPC and quality improvement teams at the facility level to drive best practices and helping counties conduct training-of-trainer workshops that incorporate IPC audits at selected hospitals so that health care workers are better able to prevent and manage health care-acquired infections.

 Strengthening Antimicrobial Stewardship